telerik/blazor-docs/components/upload/validation.md

 The Telerik Upload component offers parameters to validate selected files on the client:

+* `Accept` - `string` - not validation per se, but this parameter can [instruct the browser what file types to allow users to select](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/accept).
-* `AllowedExtensions` - a list of extensions that the user can select.
-Other file types will appear as invalid in the Upload UI and the component will not upload them.
+* `AllowedExtensions` - `List<string>` - a list of valid file extensions.
+Choosing other file types will mark them as invalid in the UI.
+Its default is an empty list, which allows all extensions.
 * `MaxFileSize` - the maximum file size in bytes.
 Larger selected files will be marked as invalid and will not be uploaded.
 * `MinFileSize` - the minimum size of a file in bytes.
 Smaller selected files will be marked as invalid and will not be uploaded.